Federal Republic of Germany / Bundesrepublik Deutschland – Let’s explore here

 Freiburg im Breisgau

-Freiburg is practically the gateway to the Black Forest, and so gets pretty busy throughout the year.
+It’s practically the gateway to the Black Forest, and so does get quite busy with tourists throughout the year.
 It holds an excellent Christmas market as well, which is highly recommended!

 Titisee-Neustadt, Baden-Württemberg